microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaAdministrativeUnitMember.md

 ```

 ## Description
-the New-EntraBetaAdministrativeUnitMember cmdlet creates an Azure Active Directory (Azure AD) object as a member of an administrativeUnit.
+The New-EntraBetaAdministrativeUnitMember cmdlet creates an Azure Active Directory (Azure AD) object as a member of an administrativeUnit.

 Currently only Azure Active Directory groups are supporeted to be created as administrativeUnit members.